GDLsunq/Shadow-Addon/README.md

 Have Fun!
 ycrns

-Next Update: Balacing,  Not Soon
+Next Update: Function of Armor Stars.
+Not Comming Soon

-I lost the motivation for the last months